There is a scene from the movie Forest Gump where Forest discovers that he has a son.

 And loved us then.

-He sees the potential and allows us to discover the true beauty within ourselves and the source of beauty within others.
+He allows us to discover the true beauty within ourselves and the source of beauty within others.